jhpanda/jhpanda.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Hi, welcome to Junhui Peng's webpage.
+Welcome to Junhui Peng's webpage.
 I am currently a postdoctoral researcher at Rockefeller University at <a href="https://zhaolab.rockefeller.edu">Dr. Li Zhao's lab </a>.
 My long term goal is to study how evolution give rise to novel protein structure, protein dynamics, and protein-protein interactions (PPI).
-To do this,I used a set of special genes, <i>de novo</i> genes, as these genes enable us to better track their origination and evolution compared to other genes.
+To do this, I used a set of special genes, known as <i>de novo</i> genes, as these genes enable us to better track their origination and evolution compared to other genes.
 In Zhao Lab, I developed a pipeline to identify <i>de novo</i> genes in <i>Drosophila melangoaster</i> (fruit fly).
 I used AlphaFold2 and molecular dynamics simulations to chracterize the protein structures of <i>de novo</i> genes.
 These work shade light on how evolution give rise to novel protein structures.

 Publications